edgarroman/docker-setup-node-container/README.md

 While many straightforward Javascript packages may be identical between platforms, there also may be differences when your code needs to interact with the host machine's operating system.

 With the pitfalls noted above, why should you take this approach?
-In my experience, it's faster and easier to this approach when developing most applications.
-You don't need to spin up Docker and it uses less CPU cycles on your local machine.
-I prefer it when working on a project by myself that does not need collaboration.

-When I do collaborate with others, it's best to use one of the other approaches below.
+I would only recommend this approach if you are working in an environment where running Docker Desktop puts too much stress on your machine.

+In general, I suggest using the other workflows.

 ### Steps to get up and running